GSS coding system

-ONS codes are geocodes maintained by the United Kingdom's Office for National Statistics to represent a wide range of geographical areas of the UK, for use in tabulating census and other statistical data.
-These codes are also known as GSS codes, where GSS refers to the Government Statistical Service of which ONS is part.
+GSS codes are nine-character geocodes maintained by the United Kingdom's Office for National Statistics (ONS) to represent a wide range of geographical areas of the UK, for use in tabulating census and other statistical data.
+GSS refers to the Government Statistical Service of which ONS is part.

-The previous hierarchical system of codes was replaced as from January 2011 by a nine-character code for all types of geography, in which there is no relation between the code for a lower-tier area and the corresponding parent area.
-The older coding system has now been phased out.
+GSS codes replaced a previous system called ONS codes from January 2011.
+ONS codes were hierarchical whereas in GSS codes there is no relation between the code for a lower-tier area and the corresponding parent area.